wangfanfff/RiboDecode/readme.md

-#  RiboCode

-Deep Generative Optimization of mRNA Codon Sequences for Enhanced Protein Production and Therapeutic Efficacy.
+#  RiboCode: Deep Generative Optimization of mRNA Codon Sequences for Enhanced Protein Production and Therapeutic Efficacy.

+## Overview
+RiboCode is a deep learning-based tool designed to optimize mRNA codon sequences to enhance protein production and therapeutic efficacy.
+This repository provides the necessary code and resources to predict and optimize mRNA translation levels in various cellular environments.

 ## Environment
+To set up the environment, ensure you have the following dependencies installed:

 - Python=3.8.19
 - torch=2.0.1
 - viennarna=2.6.4